sav-che/TL-2/Authors/Tuzson, János {std. Tuzson}.md

-> [!cite] BHL link: this entry starts at [page 557](https://www.biodiversitylibrary.org/item/103683#page/567/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 557](https://www.biodiversitylibrary.org/page/33212599) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Tuzson, János (1870-1943), Hungarian (Transylvanian-born) systematic botanist; Dr. phil.
-Kolozsvár (Cluj) 1898; professor of systematic botany at the Institute for systematic botany and plant geography of the University of Budapest 1914, from 1928 also director of its botanical garden. (*Tuzson*).
+Kolozsvár (Cluj) 1898; professor of systematic botany at the Institute for systematic botany and plant geography of the University of Budapest 1914, from 1928 also director of its botanical garden.
+**Abbreviated name**: *Tuzson*

 #### Herbarium and types